MicrosoftDocs/microsoft-style-guide/styleguide/grammar/person.md

 ## Use first person sparingly

-Use first person (usually *I* or *me)* only when you need to write from the point of view of the customer.
+Use first person (usually *I* or *me*) only when you need to write from the point of view of the customer.

+**Example**
-**Example** Alert me when a new Bluetooth device tries to connect to my computer. (check box text)
+Alert me when a new Bluetooth device tries to connect to my computer. (check box text)

 **Exception** Cortana is a persona, so the use of *I* is appropriate.
-For information about writing for Cortana, see [Voice](https://worldready.cloudapp.net/Styleguide/Read?id=2547&topicid=19862) in the *Windows, Xbox, and devices style guide*.

 ## Avoid first-person plural

 First-person plural, which often uses the pronoun *we,* can feel like a daunting corporate presence—the opposite of Microsoft's modern voice.
-It’s OK to use phrasing like *we recommend* if it helps you avoid awkward phrasing like *it’s recommended,* but write around it if you can*.* Try to keep the focus on the customer, not Microsoft.
+It’s OK to use phrasing like *we recommend* if it helps you avoid awkward phrasing like *it’s recommended,* but write around it if you can*.
+Try to keep the focus on the customer, not Microsoft.

 **Examples**
 Select the people you want to give permission to.
 We'll verify their identities before opening the document.